share/sharedb/README.md

 `op` structure depends on the document type.
 See the [operations for the default `'ot-json0'` type](https://github.com/ottypes/json0#summary-of-operations).
 Call this after you've either fetched or subscribed to the document.
 * `options.source` Argument passed to the `'op'` event locally.
-This is not sent to the server or other clients.
+This is not sent to other clients.
 Defaults to `true`.
+If `doc.submitSource` is `true`, then this will be sent to the server and made available in middleware at `request.extra.source`

 `doc.del([options][, function(err) {...}])`
 Delete the document locally and send delete operation to the server.